Mold on Popcorn Ceiling

 What’s a Homeowner or Landlord to Do?

 Call the professionals.
 When it comes to mold, even the most skilled and experienced do-it-yourselfer faces daunting challenges.
+If you’re unable to have an in-person inspection, we also offer a free virtual mold inspection service to help identify potential mold issues.

 First, you need an assessment.
 You can buy a home kit to test a troubling spot but be careful when you use it.
 Disturbing the surface of your popcorn ceiling can release toxic mold spores (and even asbestos).